mkobetic/gpx/README.md

 ### figuring out video offset

+#### when camera and gps watch time is the same

-Assuming the clocks on the camera and on the gps device are in sync, you can use `ffmpeg` to lift the `creation_time` off the video as follows:
+If you can make sure that the clocks on the camera and on the gps device are in sync, you can use `ffmpeg` to lift the `creation_time` off the video as follows:

 ```
 ffprobe -show_entries format_tags=creation_time -of csv=print_section=0 <the-video-file>